ahmaddmuneeb/nextjs-portfolio-de-ahma/data/authors/default.md

 github: https://github.com/ahmaddmuneeb
 ---

-Graduated from a **Master in Management** at Excelia Business School, I am passionate about **digital and new technologies.** Creative, proactive, versatile and with a good understanding of digital and marketing, **I am confident in my ability to tackle new missions.** Organized and rigorous, I possess a range of key business and interpersonal skills that I have developed through my professional experiences.
+Graduated from a **Bachelors of Software Engineering** at FCIT (formerly PUCIT), I am passionate about **digital and new technologies.** Creative, proactive, versatile and with a good understanding of latest market demands, **I am confident in my ability to tackle new missions.** Organized and rigorous, I possess a range of key business and interpersonal skills that I have developed through my professional experiences.

 - [💼 Experience](#experience)
 - [🧑🏻‍💻 Side Project](#side-project)